Loliolus beka

-Lolilolis beka, the Beka squid, is a species of squid found in the family Loliginidae.
+Lolilolis beka, the beka squid, is a species of squid found in the family Loliginidae.
 Their distribution ranges from temperate to tropical waters, however they are commonly found across the East China Sea as a result of bycatch.
 They are a predominantly benthic species, preferring to live in shallow waters.
 Like many other cephalopods, L. beka are a relatively short-lived species.
 The squid are small in size, with an average mantle length between 30 and 40 mm.
 Their diet and behavioral characteristics are common with other members of Loliginidae.
 These squid are valuable to both commercial fishermen and scientific researchers.

-Identifying Loliolus beka
+Identification

 Identification of squid in the family Loliginidae can be difficult to ascertain using morphological traits.
 This is because many of the squid have similar physical characteristics and their flexible bodies are easily damaged during capture.
 Scientists have devised multiple ways to accurately determine squid species.
 DNA barcoding, analyzing statolith shape, and the geometric outline method (beaks and statoliths) have proven useful in successfully identifying L. beka.
 Through genome sequencing, L. beka's closest relative was found to be Loliolus uyii.